Ditch Digging and Teambuilding

 I probe further by asking “Well why is communication important in your department?”

-“Because stuff falls through the cracks and customers get really angry.”
+“Because stuff falls through the cracks and customers get angry.”

-It’s at this point that we are getting to something that matters.
+It’s at this point that we found something that matters.
 We’ve discovered our ditch that needs digging.
-I suggest, “Well then let’s work together on solving the hand-off problems in the department and then see how that addresses your other reasons for doing teambuilding.”
+I suggest, “Well then let’s work together on solving the hand-off problems in the department and then see how that addresses your other reasons for doing team building.”